Systemic Lupus Erythematosus (SLE)

 As these nuclear materials are released into the surrounding tissues, they are recognized as foreign by the immune system, triggering an immune response.
 The presence of excess apoptotic material in tissues is thought to drive the production of autoantibodies, leading to chronic inflammation and tissue injury.

-D. Innate Immune Activation and Interferon Pathway
+D. Innate Immune Activation and Interferon Pathway in SLE

 The innate immune system plays a crucial role in the pathogenesis of SLE, particularly through the activation of the type I interferon (IFN) pathway.
 Type I interferons, especially IFN-α, are cytokines that have antiviral properties but also contribute to immune dysregulation in lupus.